GA-repos/HTML-and-CSS/readme.md

 ### Build Out Wireframe: You do (10 minutes / 1:35)

-- Pick a space on the wall and with a partner draw out a rough wireframe of a homepage of a well known site (facebook, google, amazon, craigslist, ebay, reddit, etc)
+- Pick a space on the wall and with a partner draw out a rough wireframe of a homepage of a well known site (Google, Amazon, Facebook, Craigslist, Ebay, Reddit, etc)
 - 7 minutes working / 3 minutes discussing

 ## Break (5 minutes / 1:50)